 Our renowned Phase I Clinical Trials Clinic brings first-in-human treatments to cancer patients who have run out of other options—sometimes leading to that therapy moving through the clinical trials program to be approved as a new cancer treatment.

 Unlike other centers that offer only pharmaceutical company-sponsored trials, we also have trials that have come from the laboratories of our scientists.

-Through the Colorado State University Animal Cancer Center, our members also offer hundreds of cancer clinical trials for companion animals with cancer.
+Through the Flint Animal Cancer Center, our members also offer hundreds of cancer clinical trials for companion animals with cancer.
 It is considered among the world’s best veterinary cancer centers.

 See a complete list of our clinical trials for people on the University of Colorado Hospital's website and for pets on the CSU Animal Cancer Center's website.

 The CU Cancer Center’s premier care partners University of Colorado Hospital and Children’s Hospital Colorado operate on the Anschutz Medical Campus, one of the newest and most advanced medical campuses in the world.
-And our veterinary cancer partner, Colorado State University Animal Cancer Center, is housed in state-of-the-art facilities in Fort Collins, Colorado.
+And our veterinary cancer partner, Flint Animal Cancer Center, is housed in state-of-the-art facilities in Fort Collins, Colorado.

 Why is this designation important?
 Because it means that your cancer doctors are not only delivering state-of-the-science care, they are also backed by hundreds of scientists throughout Colorado who are doing hands-on research to find better tests and treatments, and better ways to prevent and control this disease.

 Comprehensive cancer center designation is the most elite recognition in the United States.
 Centers with this federal designation are national leaders in all areas of cancer research—basic laboratory research, clinical research and prevention and control research.